xcomfan/xcomfan.github.io/gitref/distributed_workflow/maintaining_project.md

 ### Creating a Pull Request

-1. Clone the fork of the you want to contribute to locally.
+1. Clone the fork of the project you want to contribute to locally.
 2. Create a descriptive topic branch.
 3. Make your changes to the code.
 4. Check that the change is good.